Effective multiplicative independence of 3 singular moduli: Proof of Theorem

 Now assume~\eqref{eplusminus}.
 We want to show that ${a_y=1}$ in this case.
 Thus, assume that ${a_y\ge 2}$.
 Using Corollary~\ref{cocases}:\ref{ibigdenstwo}, we find ${\sigma \in G}$ such that ${a(x^\sigma),a(z^\sigma)\ge 18}$.
 Applying Proposition~\ref{pineq} to

 with ${A=18}$ and ${\eps=0.01}$, we obtain

 a contradiction.
 This shows that in the case~\eqref{eplusminus} we must have~\eqref{edomopt}.

 Finally, let us assume~\eqref{eminusminus}.
 If one of $a_y,a_z$ is~$1$ then we have~\eqref{edomopt}, possibly after switching.
 If ${a_y=a_z=2}$ then we have~\eqref{esubdopt}.
-Now let us assume that none of these two option happens; that is, both $a_y,a_z$ are $\ge2$ and one of them is $\ge3$.
+Now let us assume that none of these is the case; that is, both $a_y,a_z$ are $\ge2$ and one of them is $\ge3$.
 Again using Corollary~\ref{cocases}, we may find ${\sigma \in G}$ such that ${a(x^\sigma)\ge 30}$.
 Applying Proposition~\ref{pineq}, we obtain, in the same fashion as in the previous cases, the inequality

 a contradiction.
 The proposition is proved. \end{proof}